odoo/odoo/addons/crm/README.md

 Drive performance by automating tasks with Odoo <a href="https://www.odoo.com/app/crm">CRM</a>.

 Use our marketing campaigns to automate lead acquisition, follow ups and promotions.
-Define automated actions (e.g. ask a salesperson to call, send an email, ...) based on triggers (no activity since 20 days, answered a promotional email, etc.)
+Define automation rules (e.g. ask a salesperson to call, send an email, ...) based on triggers (no activity since 20 days, answered a promotional email, etc.)